mapcraftlabs/mapcraft_docs/uploads.md

 ### Shapefile types and limits

-For small shapefiles, you may upload standard geojson files and anything supported by [geopandas.from_file](https://geopandas.readthedocs.io/en/latest/docs/reference/api/geopandas.GeoDataFrame.from_file.html), up to about 500MB.
-For larger shapefiles, up to 2-3GB or so uncompressed (400-500MB compressed), a zipped csv file is recommended.
+For small shapefiles, up to about 500MB, you may upload standard geojson files and anything supported by [geopandas.from_file](https://geopandas.readthedocs.io/en/latest/docs/reference/api/geopandas.GeoDataFrame.from_file.html).
+For larger shapefiles, up to 2-3GB or so uncompressed (400-500MB compressed), a zipped geocsv file is recommended.

 ### Geocsv format